 • Airport taxes, when not included in the ticket.

 The unit of currency in Chile is the Chilean Peso, in Argentina it is the Argentine Peso.

 It is very difficult to give a guideline for essential expenses but a budget of around US$50 per day should cover the cost of good quality meals, drinks and the odd souvenir on those days in the holiday itinerary or extension outside the cruise.
 Eat at the very best restaurants and you will pay considerably more.
 On the cruise, excursions, drinks, meals and tips are included.

 How to take it

-Outside the cruise period, cash machines are available in major cities and towns, and so taking a debit or credit card with a PIN number is the most convenient way of withdrawing money while on your trip, and in most shops and restaurants you can also pay by card.
+Cash machines are available in major cities and towns, and so taking a debit or credit card with a PIN number is the most convenient way of withdrawing money while on your trip, and in most shops and restaurants you can also pay by card.
 However, since cards can get lost, damaged, withheld or blocked, you should not rely exclusively on a card to access funds.